brainboxdotcc/DPP/docpages/example_programs/the_basics/checking-member-permissions.md

 \page checking-member-permissions Checking permissions

 Of course most people do just iterate over the roles of a member to check for a permission.
-But there's a helper method for that: `dpp::guild::base_permissions` gets a member's permission taking into account the server owner and role permissions.
+But there's a helper method for that: dpp::guild::base_permissions gets a member's permission taking into account the server owner and role permissions.

-For total member permissions including channel overwrites use either the `dpp::channel::get_user_permissions` or `dpp::guild::permission_overwrites` method.
+For total member permissions including channel overwrites use either the dpp::channel::get_user_permissions or dpp::guild::permission_overwrites method.
 Both do the same under the hood.

-They all return a `dpp::permission` class, which is a wrapper around a permission bitmask containing bits of the `dpp::permission`'s enum.
+They all return a dpp::permission class, which is a wrapper around a permission bitmask containing bits of the dpp::permission enum.

 Demonstration: